-FFXIV Manderville Relic Weapon Guide: All Endwalker Steps and Quests for 2022
+FFXIV Manderville Relic Weapon Guide: All Endwalker Steps and Quests for 2023

 Once you finish these lengthy questlines, you can finally grab the first quest in the Manderville Relic questline.
 That quest is Make It a Manderville, which you can pick up from House Manderville Manservant at Radz-at-Han (X: 11.8, Y: 11.2).
 To grab this quest, you need to have a Disciple of War or Disciple of Magic at Level 90, and have completed the Endwalker main scenario quest “Endwalker”.

 When you accept the quest, it’ll require you to obtain three Manderium Meteorites.
 Don’t worry, these items are pretty easy to acquire.
-If you talk to Jubrunnah at Radz-at-Han (X:12.2, Y:10.9), you can trade one Manderium Meteorite for 500 Allagan Tomestones of Astronomy.
-That means you’ll need 1,500 Allagan Tomestones of Astronomy for each Manderville Relic Weapon.
+If you talk to Jubrunnah at Radz-at-Han (X:12.2, Y:10.9), you can trade one Manderium Meteorite for 500 Allagan Tomestones of Causality.
+That means you’ll need 1,500 Allagan Tomestones of Causality for each Manderville Relic Weapon.

 The full list of available weapons is below: